star1327p/Exam-Scores-PTT/README.md

 #### To-Do:

-1. Move the datasets `ptt_SENIORHIGH_data.csv` and `ptt_SENIORHIGH_data_clean.csv` into the `Data_from_PTT` subdirectory.
-Change the corresponding file paths and re-compile the PDF.

-2. Change the size of each figure when necessary.
-Some figures are too large and take up too much space.

-3. Ask some friends (preferably current high school teachers) to verify the correctness of the high school and college entrance rules in Taiwan.

-4. Ask other friends for feedback on my report.

-5. Revise the report according to the feedback I receive.

-6. Recheck everything one more time.
+1. Recheck everything one more time.

-7. Finally, publish this article to ResearchGate and generate a DOI.
+2. Finally, publish this article to ResearchGate and generate a DOI.